-Door Closer Repair Service
+Door Closer Repair Service in Knoxville, TN

 Before a customer enters your business, they have to pass through the front door.
 Without exception, great customer service always begins with a door that opens safely and smoothly, so it makes sense to keep your door closer in tip-top shape.
 The experts at Glass Doctor® of Knoxville offer comprehensive door closer repair and maintenance services, ensuring the safety of your door and all who pass through it.

 A manual door closer does a fairly simple job.
 However, it is accomplished using some surprisingly complex inner workings.
 Your door closer should allow an individual to open the door easily, without having to physically close it behind them.
 A properly installed and well-maintained door closer compensates for the door's weight, allowing the user to feel just enough resistance to get a sense of how heavy the door is.
 Once the user passes through, a spring in the door closer triggers the control arm to return the door gently to its frame.

 Door Closer Repair